freeyland/e2c/README.md

 <p align="center"><img src="assets/images/wizard.png" width="600" align="center" alt="Emma2click wizard" /></p>

+***Note that for Linux users, your local uid and gid will be requested. e2c will automatically fill them in by using id -u and id -g.
+This is because the files on you host and in docker should have the same access rights.

 ### Commandline project initialization mode

 If at least one command argument is defined, automated setup will be started.
 All undefined parameters will be set with default values.